 Your cat will gleefully accept this lieu of the empty calories found in carbohydrates.
 The latter is hard for a cat to digest anyway, and should be avoided.

 If your cat is otherwise healthy, they should require little encouragement to eat more than usual.
-If your cat is steadily gaining weight when you up their calorie intake, carry on as you were.
+If your cat is steadily gaining weight when you increase their calorie intake, carry on as you were.
 Naturally, however, you will need to understand when to stop!
 An overweight cat can be in just as much danger as an underweight feline.

 High-Calorie Cat Foods for Weight Gain